Surprise fall in UK services activity raises recession risk

 In the short term Friday's data indicated that Britain's economy had contracted again, just three months after it left its last recession.

-That would be a blow to Chancellor George Osborne, as many Britons blame his aggressive programme of spending cuts and tax rises for sluggish growth since the 2010 election when a coalition of Conservatives and Liberal Dems came to power.
+That would be a blow to finance minister George Osborne, as many Britons blame his aggressive programme of spending cuts and tax rises for sluggish growth since the 2010 election when a coalition of Conservatives and Liberal Democrats came to power.

 "Quantitative easing will remain on the back burner for the time being," said Peter Dixon, an economist at Commerzbank.